Highwire: Global Component System Overhaul

 UI pattern audit in Figma

 Out of that audit came a standardized set of inputs, variants, and visual rules.
+PMs saw me as the go-to for components and Figma, and I had buy-in from the team to drive this forward.

 A Figma walkthrough of one of the various components I created.